Tatiana Schlossberg, environmental journalist and JFK’s granddaughter, dies at 35 after terminal cancer diagnosis

 “Our beautiful Tatiana passed away this morning.
 She will always be in our hearts,” the family said in a statement posted on social media by the John F. Kennedy Presidential Library and Museum.

-Schlossberg’s death comes a month after she announced a terminal leukemia diagnosis in an essay in The New Yorker.
-She said doctors discovered the cancer shortly after she gave birth to her daughter in May 2024.
+Schlossberg’s death comes a month after she announced in an essay in The New Yorker that she had been diagnosed with acute myeloid leukemia with a rare mutation known as Inversion 3, a genetic anomaly found in less than 2% of AML cases.
+Doctors discovered the cancer shortly after she gave birth to her daughter in May 2024, she said.

+Schlossberg detailed her diagnosis and the grueling treatment process in her essay, reflecting, “I did not—could not—believe that they were talking about me.”

+“I had swum a mile in the pool the day before, nine months pregnant.
+I wasn’t sick.
+I didn’t feel sick.
+I was actually one of the healthiest people I knew,” she wrote.

+Tuesday’s statement from the family was signed from Schlossberg’s husband, young children, parents and siblings.

-Schlossberg is survived by her husband, George Moran, and their two children.
+She is survived by her husband, George Moran, 3-year-old son and 1-year-old daughter.

+Born into one of America’s most influential political dynasties, Schlossberg was the second daughter of former US Ambassador Caroline Kennedy and designer Edwin Schlossberg.

+Her brother, Jack Schlossberg, is running as a Democrat to represent New York’s 12th Congressional District, and her cousin, Robert F. Kennedy Jr. serves as secretary of the Department of Health and Human Services.

 The-CNN-Wire